alipatti/ole-or-carl/README.md

 # Ole or Carl

-Click [here](http://alipatti.github.io/oleorcarl/) to have some fun.
+Click [here](http://alipatti.github.io/oleorcarl/) to see who looks like an Ole.

 This project was originally built as a joke to refute claims that I look like an Ole and test the validity of a long-standing stereotype that students from Northfield's two colleges look meaningfully different.
 If they are, then a machine learning model should be able to tell them apart?
 Right?